 As an educator, Sarah has a private studio and gives private flute lessons and masterclasses to students of all levels.
 Recently, she has been appointed as Co-President of the New Jersey Flute Society.
 She has given masterclasses and workshops at universities and conventions all over the US, such as Princeton University, University of Washington, Ferrum College, William Paterson University, Utah Valley University, and The Mid-Atlantic Flute Convention.
 She is on faculty at the Rutgers Mason Gross School of the Arts Extension Division as flute instructor and chamber music coach.
 During the 2016-2017 school year, she was on the Flute Faculty at the Center for Musical Excellence in New Vernon, NJ.
 She also served as the Director of Admissions.

 Along with a substantial teaching and performing schedule, Sarah is an active chamber musician and orchestral musician.
 This year, she has played with Virginia Symphony Orchestra and Virginia Opera.
 She is also the founding member of the Emissary Quartet (www.emissaryquartet.com), founded in 2009.
 In November 2016, the Emissary Quartet premiered a work by Annika Socolofsky, which was made possible by a grant from the Fromm Music Foundation at Harvard University.
 Emissary Quartet was quarterfinalists in the 2016 Fischoff Chamber Music Competition, and was the only flute quartet to have competed within the last seven years.
 They also performed at the National Flute Association's 44th Convention in San Diego, California.
 The Emissary Quartet won multiple grants from the Friends of Flutes Foundation, Inc. to perform and teach throughout the country.

-Sarah received her Bachelor of Fine Arts in Flute Performance from Carnegie Mellon University School of Music, and her Masters in Flute Performance from Indiana University Jacobs School of Music, as a Barbara and David Jacobs Scholar.
+Sarah received her Bachelor of Fine Arts in Flute Performance from Carnegie Mellon University School of Music, and her Master of Music in Flute Performance from Indiana University Jacobs School of Music, as a Barbara and David Jacobs Scholar.
 Her primary instructors include Jeanne Baxtresser, Bart Feller, Thomas Robertello, Judy Grant, and additional studies with Alberto Almarza and Marianne Gedigian.